Amed Rosario Player Props: Guardians vs. Red Sox

 Amed Rosario At The Plate

-- Rosario has three doubles, two triples, a home run and five walks while batting .239.
+- Rosario is batting .226 with three doubles, two triples, a home run and five walks.

+- In 59.1% of his games this season (13 of 22), Rosario has picked up at least one hit, and in five of those games (22.7%) he recorded at least two.

-- He has hit a long ball in one of 21 games, and in 1.1% of his plate appearances.
+- He has gone deep in one of 22 games, and in 1% of his plate appearances.

-- Rosario has driven in a run in four games this season (19.0%), including one multiple-RBI game.
+- Rosario has driven in a run in four games this year (18.2%), including one multiple-RBI game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.